 Mountain Agriculture and Mountain Forestry Working Group

 The Mountain Agriculture and Mountain Forestry Working Group was established by the XV Alpine Conference in 2019.
-This Working Group is in line with priority 4 “Greening the Economy” and priority 2 “Taking Action on Climate Change” of the Multi-Annual Work Programme 2017-2022.
+The Working Group is aligned with the three priorities of the Alpine Convention’s new Multi-Annual Work Programme 2023-2030: “Conserving and valuing Alpine biodiversity and ecosystems”, “Taking ambitious climate action”, and “Enabling a good quality of life for the people in the Alps”.

 Giorgio Matteucci (firstname.lastname@example.org), Institute of BioEconomy (IBE), Italian National Research Council (CNR)